adobe/spectrum-web-components/packages/coachmark/README.md

 ## Default

-Coachmark can take a `placement`, an `offset`, and a `triggerInteraction`, similar to the [Overlay](https://opensource.adobe.com/spectrum-web-components/components/overlay/).
+Coachmark can take a `placement` and an `offset` similar to the [Overlay](https://opensource.adobe.com/spectrum-web-components/components/overlay/).

 ```html
 <sp-coachmark